module-federation/module-federation-examples/cypress/README.md

 ```

 `common` - contains common files for the tests.
-- `base.ts` - all methods that could be used in more than one test should be placed in this file.
+- `base.js` - all methods that could be used in more than one test should be placed in this file.
-- `selectors.ts` - all selectors/locators that are used in tests.
+- `selectors.js` - all selectors/locators that are used in tests.

 `config` - contains configuration files for the Cypress itself.
 - `cypress.config.js` - Cypress config file.
 Since Cypress 10, all plugins and configs for Cypress should be placed here.
 [How to config Cypress](https://docs.cypress.io/guides/references/configuration)

 `fixtures` - contains files or data that are used in tests, such as images, json constants, etc.

 `helpers` - contains data-generation methods for tests.
-As an example, there is a method for generating data for the tests called `base-helper.ts`.
+As an example, there is a method for generating data for the tests called `base-helper.js`.

 `support` - contains files that are loaded automatically before every test, such as commands, etc.
-- `commands.ts` - all custom commands that could be use in tests are placed in this file.
+- `commands.js` - all custom commands that could be use in tests are placed in this file.
-- `e2e.ts` - contains imports for our custom commands.
+- `e2e.js` - contains imports for our custom commands.

 `types` - contains types ( Interfaces, enums ) for the tests.
 As an example, there are enums for the dates and css Values.